Ordinary hero is a series, releasing a character backgrounds for TTRPGs, such as D&D, every other week.

 Backgrounds that complement the professions’ variety of skills and perspectives.

-This could mean you are a tool maker, who shapes metal on your anvil.
-Or you are a metallurgist, who refines iron ore into workable ingots and experiments with new alloys.
+As such, a blacksmith background could mean you make things, manipulating metal into efficient tools.
+Or you are a metallurgist, who refines ore into workable ingots and experiments with new alloys.

 Fans of variant features, rejoice!

-Backgrounds that strike the balance between mundane and fantastic.
+Backgrounds that strike a balance between mundane and fantastic.

-The main goal is to get a character that feels “salt of the earth”.
-However, they should also be viable as an adventurer.
-Therefore, their feats are based in the trained skills and know-how of their profession.
+The main goal is to get a character that feels “salt of the earth” but still viable as an adventurer.
+Therefore, their feats are based in the trained skills and innate know-how of their profession.

 Detailed paragraph’s worth of information on the occupation

-With most of my info coming from Wiki (continued research is encouraged), I try make a point of being cultural agnostic and filter for common practices and techniques that can be found in many different cultures.
+With most of my info coming from Wiki and YouTube (continued research is encouraged), I try to make a point of being cultural agnostic.
+Filtering for common practices and techniques that can be found in many different cultures.
 This helps me better explain the trade as a trade.

 What role it plays in a culture; how important it is or how it is viewed, is up to the world builder.